fonsecamar/Medical-Claims-Transaction-Processing-at-scale/docs/deployment-azurevm.md

 | Parameter Name | Description |
 |----------------|-------------|
 | stepDeployBicep | Enables or disables the provisioning of resources in Azure via Bicep templates (located in `./infrastructure`).
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `deploy/powershell/Deploy-Bicep.ps1` script.
-| stepBuildPush | Enables or disables the build and push of Docker images into the Azure Container Registry (ACR).
+| stepBuildPush | Enables or disables the build and push of container images using ACR Tasks (no local Docker required).
 Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/infrastructure/BuildPush.ps1` script.
+See the `deploy/powershell/BuildPush.ps1` script.
 | stepDeployCertManager | Enables or disables adding the official cert-manager repository to your local and updates the repo cache.
 Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/infrastructure/DeployCertManager.ps1` script.
+See the `deploy/powershell/DeployCertManager.ps1` script.
 | stepDeployTls | Enables or disables SSL/TLS support on the AKS cluster in the resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/infrastructure/DeployTlsSupport.ps1` script.
+See the `deploy/powershell/DeployTlsSupport.ps1` script.
-| stepDeployImages | Enables or disables deploying the Docker images from the `CoreClaims.WebAPI` and `CoreClaims.WorkerService` projects to AKS.
+| stepDeployImages | Enables or disables deploying container images from the `CoreClaims.WebAPI` and `CoreClaims.WorkerService` projects.
 Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/infrastructure/Deploy-Images-Aks.ps1` script.
+See the `deploy/powershell/Deploy-Images-Aks.ps1` or `deploy/powershell/Deploy-Images-Aca.ps1` script.
 | stepPublishSite | Enables or disables the build and deployment of the static HTML site to the hosting storage account in the target resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/infrastructure/Publish-Site.ps1` script.
+See the `deploy/powershell/Publish-Site.ps1` script.
-| stepSetupSynapse | Enables or disables the deployment of a Synapse artifacts to the target synapse workspace.
+| stepSetupSynapse | Enables or disables the deployment of Synapse artifacts to the target synapse workspace.
 Valid values are 0 (Disabled) and 1 (Enabled).
-See the `deploy/infrastructure/Setup-Synapse.ps1` script.
+See the `deploy/powershell/Setup-Synapse.ps1` script.
 | stepLoginAzure | Enables or disables interactive Azure login.
 If disabled, the deployment assumes that the current Azure CLI session is valid.
 Valid values are 0 (Disabled).

 Example command: